publiccodenet/SpaceCraft/Notes/README-UNITY-CODE.md

 ## Development Environment Setup

-Before starting development on the Unity portion of CraftSpace, set up your IDE with the following extensions for a more productive workflow:
+Before starting development on the Unity portion of SpaceCraft, set up your IDE with the following extensions for a more productive workflow:

 ### Visual Studio & Visual Studio Code